List of awards and nominations received by Alec Baldwin

-Alec Baldwin is an American actor, comedian, and writer known for his work in theater, film and television.
+Alec Baldwin is an American actor known for his roles on stage and screen and has received three Primetime Emmy Awards, three Golden Globe Awards and eight Screen Actors Guild Awards as well as nominations for an Academy Award, a BAFTA Award, and a Tony Award.

 Baldwin received his Academy Award nomination for Best Supporting Actor for his performance in the drama The Cooler (2003).
-He received a Tony Award nomination for Best Actor in a Play for his performance as Stanley Kowalski in the Broadway revival of Tennessee Williams' A Streetcar Named Desire in 1992.
 He received 19 Primetime Emmy Award nominations, winning twice for his performance as Jack Donaghy in the Tina Fey created NBC sitcom 30 Rock (2008, 2009) and for his performance as Donald Trump on Saturday Night Live (2017).
 He has also received 11 Golden Globe Award nominations, winning for 30 Rock (2007, 2009, 2010), and 20 Screen Actors Guild Award nominations, winning eight times for 30 Rock.
 He received a British Academy Film Award nomination for his supporting performance in Nancy Meyers' romantic comedy It's Complicated (2009).

 Having won eight Screen Actors Guild Awards, he is the most SAG-awarded male actor, and tied with Julianna Margulies as the most SAG-awarded actor overall.
 Additionally, with twenty total nominations, he and Margulies are tied for the record of third-most SAG nominations.

+On stage, he received a Tony Award nomination for Best Actor in a Play for his performance as Stanley Kowalski in the Broadway revival of Tennessee Williams' A Streetcar Named Desire in 1992.
+He won an Obie Award for Outstanding Distinguished Performance for his role in the Craig Lucas play Prelude to a Kiss (1990).
+The role also earned him a Drama Desk Award for Outstanding Actor in a Play nomination.